puutaro/CommandClick/md/developer/js_import.md

 # JS import

 `CommandClick` can import all file with uri.
 We can use javascript all of the world.
 This is `CommandClick` basic idea.
-`CommandClick` is open world app, as is, web browser, termux client, applicatoin maker,  applicatoin store, and library terminal.
+`CommandClick` is open world app, as is, web browser, termux client, bookmaklet maker,  bookmarklet store, and library terminal.
 Bellow is how to import.
 You can enjoy this all range import application!